system-sudo/procedures/observability/loki/alloy/error.alloy.md

 ### Alloy Config to Monitor Apache Error Logs:
-#### Change to the Folder where /etc/default/alloy CONFIG is Pointing:
+#### Change to the Folder where /etc/default/alloy CONFIG is Pointing. eg:
 ```sh
 cd /opt/alloy
 ```